thesse1/webmethods-api-gateway-staging/README.md

  - all logs (except for audit logs) older than 28 days: transactionalEvents, monitorEvents, errorEvents, performanceMetrics, threatProtectionEvents, lifecycleEvents, policyViolationEvents, applicationlogs, mediatorTraceSpan
  - all audit logs older than Jan.
 1st of the preceding calendar year: auditlogs.
 (This is implementing the requirement to purge all audit data on the end of the following calendar year.)

 The pipeline can be triggered manually by clicking on `Run pipeline`.
-It is also configured to run automatically every day at 12:00am GMT (for webm_io on all stages).
+It is also configured to run automatically every day at 12:00am UTC (for webm_io on all stages).

 ### `Purge API Gateway Analytics Data`

-Please note that the "Only schedule builds if the source or pipeline has changed" option should be disabled.
-Otherwise, the pipeline would only run after changes in the repository.

-TODO: Try this out!

 If any stage spans multiple instances, the logs will automatically be purged on each instance of the stage.